Questions You Should Answer In A Prenuptial Agreement

 Prenups With Teeth Provide Clarity For Both Sides

 The truth is, many prenuptial agreements are so loosely constructed that courts pay no attention to them.
-I will draft a document that will stand the test of later litigation, if it comes to that.
+We will draft a document that will stand the test of later litigation, if it comes to that.